 Have you been wondering about cooking classes in Lisbon?
 I’ve got you covered!

 It bothered me a lot more than it bothered him, but when we went to the Time Out Market one summer day, I realized they gave cooking classes!
-That’s when I enrolled in my first cooking class – and needless to say, it was an absolute revelation.
+That’s when I enrolled in my first class – and needless to say, it was an absolute revelation.
 I’ll never wrinkle my nose at salted cod again!

-Although it did take me a bit to hit the right recipes, Pedro (and my mother-in-law!!) has since given my home-cooked Portuguese dishes his seal of excellence!
+Although it did take me a bit to hit the right recipes, he (and my mother-in-law!!) has since given my home-cooked Portuguese dishes his seal of excellence!
 And after a few more classes, as well as a few more disasters under my belt, I felt confident enough to cook salted cod for all our friends over Easter this year!

 I’ve compiled a list of the best cooking classes offered in English in Lisbon so that you can start your own culinary journey while in Portugal.
 From learning the basics of traditional Portuguese cuisine to creating delicious desserts, there’s something for everyone to love.